+Have you been recently assaulted in Baltimore?
 The first step in protecting your legal rights is to consult with an experienced Baltimore assault injury lawyer.
-The legal team at William G. Kolodner, P.A. can help you fight for the compensation you deserve.
-With over 100 years of combined experience, you can trust our legal team to take care of your case from start to finish.
+The legal team at William G. Kolodner Personal Injury Lawyers can help you fight for the compensation you deserve.
+Contact our Baltimore office at (410) 837-2144 today to schedule a free consultation.

 How Can Our Personal Injury Lawyers Help You?